Chart Color Schemes

 Denmark has a typical household mix, with a lower-than-average median household size

 Family households constitute 67.5% of all households, including 23.8% couples with children, 34.8% couples without children, and 9.1% single parent families.
-Non-family households comprise the remaining 32.5%, with lone person households at 29.8% and group households making up 2.4%.
-The median household size is 2.3 people, smaller than the Rest of WA average of 2.4.
+Non-family households comprise the remaining 32.5%, with lone person households at 29.8% and group households at 2.4%.
+The median household size is 2.3 people, which is smaller than the Rest of WA average of 2.4.

 Frequently Asked Questions - Households